kylpo/notes/Websites-vs-Webapps.md

 - [Sam Saccone on Twitter: "For every 1 sec increase in page speed, engagement score increased by 5%.
 This translated into millions in revenue💰 https://t.co/v4Mn0y0PlX"](https://twitter.com/samccone/status/862329675841810433)

+Is it that you think of a scene, with independent "component" updates for an app, and a page with all dependent pieces for a site?
+Thought about from seeing image at https://medium.com/@l_e/prettyloader-a-pattern-for-wait-animations-in-react-3f7ec1451d40.

 # Generalizations
 - Care about SEO?
 Site.
 Else, app.
 - Want an app bar?
 App.
 Else, site with tabs/links on top, probably.